jasoncharnes/bank_teller/README.md

 # Bank Teller
 [![Code Climate](https://codeclimate.com/repos/572c190b20916e00680030b0/badges/df6d434fec0219cc1364/gpa.svg)](https://codeclimate.com/repos/572c190b20916e00680030b0/feed)

 Bank Teller is a Ruby on Rails interface for interacting with Stripe.
 It is an implementation the Laravel library, [Cashier](http://github.com/laravel/cashier).
 Major props to Taylor Otwell and all of the contributors to Cashier, it's amazing.
 Bank Teller has some minor API differences from Cashier, mostly to match the Ruby style.
-To quote the Cashier project: "It handles almost all of the boilerplate subscription billing code you are dreading writing... coupons, swapping subscription, subscription 'quantities', cancellation grace periods, and invoice PDFs."
+To quote the Cashier project: "It handles almost all of the boilerplate subscription billing code you are dreading writing... coupons, swapping subscription, subscription 'quantities', cancellation grace periods, and <strike>invoice PDFs</strike> (coming soon)."

 This gem cannot be used as a stand-alone gem.
 It is very tightly integrated with ActiveSupport and ActiveRecord.
 This gem is best used in a Ruby on Rails application.

+## Still to Come
+- Webhooks
+- Invoice PDFs
+- One Off Charges

 ## Installation